universal-design-center

 1. Conducting a pre-purchase accessibility review of a product or service to find the most universally accessible ICT.

-3. Completing the ICT Procurement Form.
+3. Completing the ATI-ICT Procurement Form.

-4. Working with the ATI Procurement Committee, the Universal Design Center (UDC), and the Alternate Access Working Group to gather accessibility information of a product, coordinate accessibility testing for a product, and address accessibility concerns identified.
+4. Working with the Universal Design Center (UDC) to gather accessibility information about a product, coordinate accessibility testing for a product, and address accessibility concerns identified.

-5. Creating a Plan for Alternate Access for ICT products or services that outlines what the department will do to support equitable access.
+5. Creating a Plan for Alternate Access with the Alternate Access Working Group that outlines what the department will do to support equitable access.

 Vendor Requirements